octue/octue-sdk-python/docs/source/creating_digital_twins.rst

             ----

-        If your app needs any configuration, asks questions to any other Octue digital twins, or produces output datafiles/datasets, you will need to provide an app configuration.
+        If your app needs any configuration, asks questions to any other Octue services, or produces output datafiles/datasets, you will need to provide an app configuration.
 Currently, this can only take the form of JSON file.
         It can contain the following keys: